parhamhmtt/ParTab/README.md

 Note:

-LocalShare is intended for trusted/private networks.
+ParTab is intended for trusted/private networks.
 Anyone connected to the same network can access the transfer page while the server is running.

 ---